pagi-org/spec/pagi.md

 a __CONTENT_CHKSUM__ event code is detected in the file, the checksum should be validated with the previously provided content and then a __CONTENT__ event should be generated on the stream, including the content itself (not the checksum).
 This is merely a storage mechanism, and its existence should not be exposed in the stream API.
+The checksum algorithm is crc32.

    [IEEE-754-2008]: http://ieeexplore.ieee.org/xpl/mostRecentIssue.jsp?punumber=4610933